-This large wine-growing region in Greece includes the Attica peninsula (with the state capital Athens), the Boeotia region (Viotia or Vöotia) to the north and the second largest Greek island Euboea with 3,865 km².
-About one third of the Greek wine is produced in central Greece.
-Due to the warm and dry climate, there is not a great variety of varieties compared to the other Greek wine-growing regions.
+This wine-growing region in Greece includes the Attica peninsula (with the capital Athens), the region to the north, Boeotia (Viotia or Vöotia) and the second largest Greek island, Euboea, with 3,865 km².
+Around one third of Greek wine is produced in central Greece.
+Due to the warm and dry climate, there is not much variety compared to the other Greek wine-growing regions.
 The main grape varieties are Savatiano and Roditis.
-This is the area and the home of the famous resin wine Retsina.
-It is also common to deliver fresh grape must to the restaurants and inns, which produce their own retsina from it.
-Large quantities of light white, rosé and red wines are also produced.
-However, there are no areas classified as POP (quality wine), but only as PGE (country wine).
+This is the area and home of the famous resin wine Retsina.
+It is also common to deliver fresh grape must to restaurants and inns, which use it to make their own retsina.
+In addition, large quantities of light white, rosé and red wines are produced.
+However, there are no areas classified as POP (quality wine), only as PGE (country wine).

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl